These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 A Thousand Words (2012); 0 percent

 In A Thousand Words, Eddie Murphy plays a fast-talking literary agent named Jack McCall.
 But when keeping his mouth shut becomes a matter of life and death, Jack needs to find creative new ways to communicate.
-After hearing that description, you’re probably not surprised that the movie received three Razzie nominations, for Worst Picture, Worst Actor and Worst Screenplay.
+Lest that description make this movie sound better than it is, we should tell you that it earned three Razzie nominations—for Worst Picture, Worst Actor, and Worst Screenplay.

 “Eddie Murphy just should have said the word ‘no’ to this tired, formulaic comedy,” wrote Scheck of The Hollywood Reporter.